Wide and Wider Tiny House Trailer Plans

 These are both Fully Engineered trailer plans, designed for the few that wish to jump into the not-quite-so-tiny life.
 And, they are based on the same principles we set out for all our Tiny House Trailer Plans.

 You can read the details and the reasoning for design choices in the article The Wise Man And The Tiny House.
-If that’s not enough, try the a Case Study on Tiny House Trailer Design on our Engineering Website.
+If that is not enough, try the a Case Study on Tiny House Trailer Design on our Engineering Website.
+We believe it is important to understand and decide about the trailer – because there are many trailers sold as Tiny House trailers, but lack fundamentals needed for supporting your house.

 Is It Right For You?

-The big question is always — Will it work for me?
-While it’s fun to ask, really, you are the only one that can answer it.
+The big question is always – Will it work for me?
+While it is fun to ask, really, you are the only one that can answer it.
 To help you, here are some things you need to know before going wider with a tiny house.

 1. Will your new tiny house move around a lot?
-Some people want a Tiny House because it’s mobile.
-If that’s you, then the wider Tiny might be constraining.
+Some people want a Tiny House because it is mobile.
+If that is you, then the wider Tiny might be constraining.

 2. Do you love the idea of living Tiny, but worry about claustrophobia or cabin fever?
 Adding a little to the width makes a huge difference.
 An extra 1.5′ to 8.5′ adds a lot of elbow room.
 Going 12′ wide — adding 3.5′ — is almost half again the wider.
 That makes many things more practical.